 Lift tickets are no small investment.
 And for the occasional weekender who doesn’t own skis and boots, the added cost of rentals turns a day on the slopes into a small fortune.
 Still, the adrenaline of going downhill easily justifies the expense.
 And the good news is you can save money on other snow gear.
 While top-of-the line ski pants cost more than some skis themselves, you can also find excellent cheap ski pants that will keep you warm and dry for that day at the resort.
 Yes, budget buys will skimp some on style, customized fit and functionality, but waterproof shells and nicely insulated linings are well within reach for the less than $200.

-Best Cheap Ski Pants: The North Face Freedom Insulated Snow Pants
+Best Budget Ski Pants: The North Face Freedom Insulated Snow Pants

 The fit is baggy and not easily customizable, and these hardshell pants can run hot if you’re burning the legs on steeps, but you’ll find easy relief knowing that you saved a ton on these ski pants—not to mention that the venting system of this budget North Face model works surprisingly well.

 We think Arc’teryx makes the best ski pants.
 This Canadian brand, headquartered in Vancouver—site of the 2010 Olympics—is the gold standard of skiing apparel.
-Though pricey, Arc’teryx ski pants are built to battle the elements—even the damp snow often found on the Coast Mountains in the company’s backyard.
-Plus, the stylish options make these snow pants a perfect fit for the most posh bars in Whistler Village.
+Though pricey, Arc’teryx ski pants are built to battle the elements—even the damp snow often found on the Coast Mountains in the company’s backyard, and look good too.

 You choose the best ski pants that make you comfortable.
 What makes you comfortable?
 Only you can decide.
 For instance, stretchier pants often give a little on waterproofing.
 While heavily insulated pants tend to weigh down style and functionality.
 It’s up to you to find the right balance.